-Jacksonville’s home is Duval County, Northeast Florida’s rapidly growing metropolitan area.
-Mild climate, reasonable cost of living and unbeatable quality of life are three factors upping the JAX factor.
+Jacksonville’s home is Duval County, Northeast Florida’s rapidly growing metropolitan area accounts for nearly 1 million residents.
+Mild climate, reasonable cost of living and unbeatable quality of life are three factors adding to its combination of cosmopolitan and coastal flair.
 Greater downtown swarms with diversity and endless opportunities among high-caliber employers, hip neighborhoods and life on the St. Johns River.
 Duval County School District is ranked as the most diverse in the state of Florida.
 Nine colleges and universities are among the city’s higher education options.

 Flagler County is thriving with a low average cost of living and an abundance of cultural, recreational and leisure opportunities.
 This coastal community is loaded with pristine beaches and access to the Intracoastal Waterway.
 Top-rated schools, competitive residential costs, 125-plus miles of interconnected trails and 20 miles of shoreline top the list of reasons more people are opting for Flagler County.

 Nassau County is Northeast Florida’s gateway, with convenient routes up the East Coast.
 In the county, Amelia Island features 13 miles of Atlantic Ocean beaches and access to water sports.
 Though the area is home to multiple state parks and reserves, residents also appreciate the region’s flourishing arts and culture scene.
 Nassau County School District ranks among Florida’s top-10 districts with the best teachers.